 Just inside the main entrance there’s a very agreeable open plan café, which offers plenty of opportunity for people watching and is the perfect spot for a tea or coffee and a cake or a casual bite to eat.

-At the far end, just inside the back entrance, a second eating area is set up in a more organised way, making it ideal for families to eat in comfort - and it’s handily placed near the in-house pizza oven.
+At the far end, just inside the back entrance (and with convenient access to parking at the rear), a second eating area is set up in a more organised way, making it ideal for families to eat in comfort - and it’s handily placed near the in-house pizza oven.

 As they say themselves, Miller & Cook is ‘upmarket but accessible’ and it’s certainly brought a new kind of quality food shopping and casual dining to the midlands.

-Developing the first floor of this capacious building will be the next challenge, and there are plans for another restaurant upstairs.
-It will be fascinating to see what emerges, but it will certainly be stylish - and serve plenty of local food.
+Developing the first floor of this capacious building is the next challenge, and a pop-up restaurant has opened upstairs.
+It will be fascinating to see how this works out, but everything they do is stylish - and involves serving plenty of local food, which augurs well.